 - Thinner Coat

 All five factors play an important role in whether chalking forms on the paint.
-While UV radiation is the primary cause, other sources can make the chalking process accelerate.
+While UV radiation is the primary cause, other sources can accelerate the chalking process to the point where it becomes visible very fast.

 While all exterior paint is exposed to UV rays, if the exterior is also subject to one or more of the other factors that contribute to chalking, you will need to be more diligent and add more protective factors to the paint itself.